|You are here: Home » Specialized Sections » Polygon Reduction|

 2. If a model is already efficiently tessellated then performing polygon reduction on it will only reduce its quality.

-4. This algorithm can be very slow for huge numbers of polygons.
+4. This algorithm can potentially be slow for huge numbers of polygons although that was more of the case in the older days of slower computers with less memory.
 Please be patient as the reduction process proceeds.

 5. All objects, be they polygon meshes, NURBS surfaces or quadrics, must be converted to triangles prior to reduction.
 Thus, the new model will consist entirely of triangles.